-To insert or remove a Symbol Dictionary to/from your symbol list, you must have the necessary system privilege.
+Note that, to insert or remove a SymbolDictionary to/from your symbol list, you must have the necessary system privilege.
 For details, see "User Accounts and Security" in the System Administration Guide.

 Creating a dictionary is like creating any other object, as the following example shows.
 Once you've created the new dictionary, you can add it to your symbol list by sending your UserProfile the message insertDictionary: aSymbolDict at: anInt.